WIMM-IT/ipy-slurm-exec/README.md

 ## `slurm_exec` arguments:

-Specify arguments after `%%slurm_exec` to manage variables and the Slurm job.
+Specify arguments with `%%slurm_exec` to manage variables and the Slurm job.

 ### Managing variables

 If you do not specify a list of variables to export, then all are exported to the Slurm job.
 Similarly for importing after the job finishes.
-For small notebooks this probably does not matter, but for large notebooks this may cause problems - overwriting a variable in another part of your notebook, or exporting many big variables that are never used (wasting memory).
+For large notebooks this may cause problems - overwriting a variable in another part of your notebook, or exporting many big variables that are never used (wasting memory).
-So use these arguments to manage.
+Use these arguments to manage.

 ```
 -i, --inputs: list of variables to input into the Slurm job